vvvv/betadocs/using-vvvv/patching/subpatches.md

 *Cascading structure of subpatches as seen in the [Finder](xref:869d5933-4693-4b32-a7f3-5b7cfcc3a07f) window*

 According to this definition every patch that we see is also represented as a node in some other patch forming a hierarchy of patches.
-The top of this hierarchy is called the [Root](xref:5eea935d-c82d-4b89-8403-1fbc1d79fb93) and can always be opened via the shortcut <kbd>ALT+R</kbd>.
+The top of this hierarchy is called the [Root](xref:5eea935d-c82d-4b89-8403-1fbc1d79fb93) and can always be opened via the shortcut <span class="keyseq"><kbd>ALT</kbd><kbd>R</kbd></span>.